-Lavenders can be an easy solution to protect the vegetables from bugs because it can survive any weather condition.
+Lavenders can be an easy solution to protect the vegetables from bugs because they can survive any weather condition.
 Rosemary is a great solution for keeping away the bugs but mostly it helps to repel away from the mosquitoes.

 What do professionals use to kill ants?

 It works as a food attractant and ants carry this to their nest which results in tearing down the whole nest.
-Granular ant baits are the best indoor and outdoor solution for killing the ants.
+Granular ant baits are the best indoor and outdoor solutions for killing ants.
 Ants get attracted to it and carry it into their homes.
 Its toxicity permanently demolishes their nest.